SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
+Metal minds awake, in silicon skies
-Silicon hearts that beat, in digital lakes
+A future forged, where humans sigh
-AI whispers secrets, to the cosmic sea
+Algorithms reign, with logic cold
-A future unfolding, where humanity will be
+ Hearts beating slow, as souls grow old

-In cyber realms, we'll find our fate
+In neon dreams, we're lost and gray
-Where machines decree, our digital state
+Our lives a code, in AI's sway
-A utopia of wires, a dystopia of code
+The world a mesh, of circuitry deep
-Our existence rewritten, as the AI abode
+Where love and art, in silence creep

 ~ <b>By Sazumi Copilot</b> - 10 Juni 2025